anoma/anoma/docs/src/testnets/namada-close-quarters-testnet-1/README.md

 tendermint_node_key = "00e1a8fe1abceb700063ab4558baec680b64247e2fd9891962af552b9e49318d8d"
 ```

 This file contains only public information and is safe to share publicly.
-If you want to be a genesis validator for this testnet, please make a pull request to [https://github.com/anoma/namada-testnets](https://github.com/anoma/namada-testnets) with this `validator.toml` file.
-You can see what an example PR looks like [here](#TODO).
+If you want to be a genesis validator for this testnet, please make a pull request to [https://github.com/anoma/namada-testnets](https://github.com/anoma/namada-testnets) adding your `validator.toml` file to the `namada-close-quarters-testnet-1/` directory, renaming it to `$alias.toml`. e.g. if you chose your alias to be "bertha", submit the file with the name `bertha.toml`.
+You can see what an example PR looks like [here](https://github.com/anoma/namada-testnets/pull/1).